-When setting up a Macro-driven Meal Plan, the planner takes into account your dietary restrictions as well as your desired macros.
+When setting up a Macro-driven Meal Plan in calendar meal planning, the planner takes into account your dietary restrictions as well as your desired macros.
 In some instances, that can result in a blank meal plan when there are not enough recipes available to meet all of those requirements.

 How the meal planner schedules recipes